JohannesGi/neptune_final_project/readme.md

 The first step of this project is to generate cell tracking data from a movie.
 The I will use python to open and read .xls files that were produced with Trackmate and contain the trajectory information.
 Tracks will be re-saved as individual text files.
 After this pre-processing step the data will be available for further processing.

 The data I will use are my own data data and come from OpenSPIM live imaging movies on which nuclei can be traced.
-For nuclear detection a gradient vector diffusion algorithm proposed by Li et al. 2007 was used.
-Additionally I will use the Fiji plugin Trackmate on a very short test movie to create my own small test data set.
+For nuclear detection and tracing the Fiji plugin Trackmate was used on a very short test movie to create a small test data set.

 ## Methods

+The original z-stack used for this project can be downloaded here (170 MB):
+A maximum z-projection of the movie in from of an .avi file can be seen here:

 I will use Python code with regular expressions to open, modify and extract track number and the nuclear positon of the trajectories.